 The drawings should indicate all architectural features including walls, windows, doors, rooms, building and ceiling heights and materials.
 A Design and Access Statement report is also required with planning applications for most types of new developments or change of uses to justify how design standards and planning policies are met.

-But here’s the kicker: In addition to the Government’s national requirements, most of the councils have different local requirements for applications of a particular type, scale or location.
+But here’s the funny thing: In addition to the Government’s national requirements, most of the councils have different local requirements for applications of a particular type, scale or location.
 You must include all the necessary information with your planning application.
 If you do not, your application cannot be validated.

 Securing planning permission is NOT rocket science but it imperative to seek professional help from an architect when preparing Planning applications.
 No matter how good your own design instincts, a qualified professional, an architect or a planner, will help you avoid major mistakes and handle the complex technical questions associated with your application.